- Review: WiseBanyan

 Currently, their service is by invite only.
 Before you can create a new account with WiseBanyan, you’ll be added to the waitlist.
 Once accepted, you’ll be notified via email when you’re invited to open a new account.

-Here is the risk score I was given, based on my answers.
+Here is the risk rating I was given, based on my answers.

 WiseBanyan surprising uses a bunch of Charles Schwab ETFs in their portfolio makeup.
 Unfortunately, the bond portion of their portfolio is heavy into corporate bonds, which compared to other types of bonds, is more sensitive to inflation and rate hikes from the Federal Reserve.
 On the positive side, WiseBaynan does have a REIT ETF to invest into real estate which historically does not correlate the same with stocks or bonds.